datasith/ds-experiments-yolox/README.md

 pip install -r YOLOX/requirements.txt
 ```

-Alternatively, use the links provided below to open them in Google Colab.
+Alternatively, use the links provided below to open them in **Google Colab**.

 ## Training on Custom Data